department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form-confirmation-page.md

 - “Print this page” default blue button

 ## Other content elements
-What other content to include on the confirmation page depends on the type of benefit.
+Content to include on the confirmation page will depend on the type of benefit.
 Some benefit confirmation pages might need more information than others.

 Content writers and designers should work together to determine the best format and content for the confirmation page, based on the type of benefit and stakeholder input.
+The [Process list (subway map) component](https://design.va.gov/components/process-list) can be a good solution for presenting next steps or processes where the user may need to track progress over an extended period of time.

-Some examples of other content or questions we might want to include on a form's confirmation page are:
+Some examples of other content or questions are:
 - What happens after I apply?
 - How long will it take VA to process the application?
 - What can the applicant do while they wait?